What is Hepatitis B?

 What causes Hepatitis B?

-Hepatitis B is caused by the Hepatitis B Virus (HBV).
-The virus is transmitted through direct contact with bodily fluids, such as blood and saliva.
-This happens when people have unprotected sex, share needles, are accidental needlesticked or through childbirth if the mother is infected.
-There are vaccinations that can be given to a newborn to avoid infection.
+Hepatitis B is caused by transmission of the Hepatitis B Virus (HBV).
+The virus is transmitted through direct contact with bodily fluids, including blood and saliva.
+Direct contact occurs during unprotected sex or when needles are shared.
+In a medical setting, accidental needlesticks and childbirth may transmit the virus.

 Each year, 25,000 babies are born to mothers diagnosed with Hepatitis B.